 - 1 tablespoon lemon juice

-Spread the meringue mixture evenly onto baking sheet.
-Try to smooth out the surface as much as you can using a spatula.
-Bake for approximately 90 minutes.
-Once the meringue is done alow it to cool completely before removing parchment paper.
-Then cut it in half horizontaly so that you get two meringue layers, 20x30cm each.
+The finished product should be stiff, silky, and shiny.
+Evenly distribute the meringue mixture on the baking sheet.
+Using a spatula, try to smooth out the surface as much as possible.
+Bake for 90 minutes at 350°F. Allow the meringue to cool completely before removing the parchment paper.
+Then cut it in half horizontally to get two 20x30cm meringue layers.

 Basic cream filling.

 - 6 tablespoons sugar

 - 20g vanilla sugar